Why does the University charge for parking?

 Do Faculty and Staff pay for parking or just students?

-Everyone who parks at UCCS pays for that privilege.
+Everyone who parks in 100-300 series lots or in either parking garage must purchase a parking permit.
 For current rates please refer to Faculty/Staff Permit Prices.

 I see that there are some reserved spaces on campus.
 Who are these spaces for and do they pay for parking?